-For these procedures, you need to know the extension numbers associated with the PARTNER Messaging module.
-For the extension numbers appropriate for this installation if your communications system is a PARTNER Advanced Communications System (ACS) Release 4.0 or later, refer to a completed copy of Forms F3 and F5 in the System Planner.
+For additional information required to perform the procedures in this chapter, if your communications system is a PARTNER Advanced Communications System (ACS) Release 4.0 or later, refer to a completed copy of Forms F3 and F5 in the System Planner.
 A blank copy of these forms is provided for your reference in Appendix C. For all other PARTNER communications systems, refer to the appropriate form in the System Planner for your communications system.